Chris Haywood

 Chris Haywood (born c.
 1948) is an English-born Australian actor, writer and producer, with close to 500 screen performances to his name.
 Haywood has also worked as a casting director, art director, sound recordist, camera operator, gaffer, grip, location and unit manager.

 Early life and education

 Haywood was born around 1948 in Billericay, Essex, England.
 He spent his early childhood in Chelmsford before moving to High Wycombe in Buckinghamshire where he attended Royal Grammar School from 1959 to 1965.
 He then started working in the cellars of a local wine shipper before gaining a place at E15 Acting School.
 After graduating in 1970 he emigrated to Australia.

 Career

-Soon after arriving in Sydney, Haywood became involved with Sydney's Nimrod Theatre Company, helping to build the premises with scrap timber.
+Soon after arriving in Sydney, Haywood became involved with the Nimrod Theatre Company, helping to build the premises with scrap timber.

-He was the Artistic Director of the Pros and Cons Playhouse at Parramatta Gaol from 1979 to 1981, and established the drama service on Kiribati National Radio.
+He was the artistic director of the Pros and Cons Playhouse at Parramatta Gaol from 1979 to 1981, and established the drama service on Kiribati National Radio.

 His acting career encompasses roles in many films and television series.